 Applicants will have slim odds of selection if they propose a traditional news gathering project without engagement, innovation or research and a clear idea to test.
 The news organization and university should be willing to change the status quo based on these results.

-The application deadline is May 3, 2018, at 11:59 p.m.
+The application deadline is October 28, 2020, at 11:59 p.m.
 ET.
 Questions on the application give you an opportunity to speak to what you will test and who you will reach, the specific innovation and how you plan to collaborate with local media partners.
-You can start and application save it as you put together the different pieces.
+You can start an application and save it as you put together the different pieces.

 Up to 10 projects will be selected this year.
 An Advisory Committee will review the applications and send recommendations to the Funder Committee for final selection.
-Winning teams will be featured on journalists.org and at the 2018 Online News Association Conference in Austin, Texas.
+Winning teams will be featured on journalists.org.

 We’re deeply committed to the future of journalism education and winners should be, too.
 We’re looking for teams whose lessons can be shared with the larger journalism community.